GoraNetwork/developer-quick-start/README.md

 minimal support code.
 Once the user understands this example app and can execute it successfully in their development environment, they should be all set for extending it to query other Gora sources in their own custom apps.

-The example app is built with Algorand's [Beaker framework](https://algorand-devrel.github.io/beaker/html/index.html "Official Beaker documentation") and is extensively commented to make it accessible for novice developers.

-Be advised that the way you build your applications with Beaker changed at one point, replacing Python subclassing with decorators as means of adding custom functionality.
-If you are using additional Beaker documentation or examples, make sure that they are current.

 To run the example app, you must to point it to your local Gora network via environment variables.
 Check output of your Gora development node for messages